-How to find a registered agent in Texas
+How to Find a Registered Agent in Texas (Step-by-Step Guide)

 Texas registered agent requirements

 Most any adult Texas resident or established business entity within the state can be named as the registered agent for your business.
 On the other hand, it’s importance to note that your business itself cannot be its own registered agent.

 In order to be eligible to be a registered agent in Texas, an individual or business entity must meet the following requirements: